FAQ

 Please see our manufacturing supply agreement under “MEDICAL,DENTAL or other sensitive products” for more information.

-No 3D CAD files exist- We will get a project scope together and give you an estimate on design time and determine if it’s within our capabilities.
+3. No 3D CAD files exist- We will get a project scope together and give you an estimate on modelling time and determine if it’s within our capabilities.

 What is the time frame for getting my parts?